arosspope/learn-rust-embedded/README.md

-# learn-rust-embedded
-Learning embedded development in rust with the discovery book.
+Learning embedded development in rust with the [discovery book](https://rust-embedded.github.io/discovery).

 ## Running